 With a Bachelor of Science in Multimedia and Animation degree students gain technical skills needed for a career in animation, and they build a strong foundation in art and design principles.
-Programs typically take four years to complete, and some programs require that additional work be completed as part of the student's practical experience, such as participation in a film competition or completion of a professional portfolio.
+Some programs require that additional work be completed as part of the student's practical experience, such as participation in a film competition or completion of a professional portfolio.
 Pursuing a master's degree in the field is an option that can increase one's design skills.